opendatadiscovery/odd-platform/docker/README.md

 ### Result

-1. Open http://localhost:8080 in your browser.
+1. Open http://localhost:8080 in your browser
-2. Select the Catalog in the Platform UI.
+2. Select the Catalog in the Platform UI

 You should be able to see metadata sample injected in the Platform